randomSveta/caesar-cipher-cli/caesar-cipher/README.md

 7. For encoding/decoding only the English alphabet is used, all other characters will be kept untouched.

 **Usage examples:**
+> _Files input.txt and output.txt are just an example, any files could be used with any other name and absolute or relative path_

 1. **All options exist and valid (could use short or long option names), action is encode**
   ```bash